mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Get debug output

-This will provide a greater level of debug output that can be useful to see what GitLab is doing and with what.
-This value is not persisted, and is required to see output for many of the rails console commands on this page.
+This will provide debug output that can be useful to see what GitLab is doing and with what.
+This value is not persisted.

 To enable debug output in the rails console, [enter the rails console](#rails-console) and run: